kmulvey/imagedup/README.md

 ./verify -delete-file delete.log
 ```
 print help:

 `imagedup -h`

+### cache file
+The cache contains hashes that correspond to the image in -dir and thus if -dir changes so should -cache-file, e.g.
+- `-cache-file one.json -dir /path/to/one`
+- `-cache-file two.json -dir /path/to/two`

+Passing a -cache-file with a different -dir will result in an error, e.g.
+- `-cache-file one.json -dir /path/to/two`

 ## Deduping pairs of images
 Deduping is done with a roaring bitmap which will reduce the number of comparisons by half but will increase memory usage.
 This is a tradeoff you will need to consider.
 This feature is disabled by default and can be changed by passing `-dedup-file-pairs`.